zig-i2p/docs/content/github/writing-on-github/basic-writing-and-formatting-syntax.md

 ---
-title: Basic writing and formatting syntax
+title: BasiYou’re making changes in a project you don’t have write access to.
+Submitting a change will write it to a new branch in your fork zig-i2p/docs, so you can send a pull request.c writing and formatting syntax
 intro: Create sophisticated formatting for your prose and code on GitHub with simple syntax.
 redirect_from:
   - /articles/basic-writing-and-formatting-syntax